drift-labs/v2-teacher/source/index.html.md

 * \\(qp_j\\) is the quote asset price for perp market \\(j\\)
 * \\(m_j\\) is the margin ratio for perp market \\(j\\)

-The asset, liability and perp pnl weights depend on whether you're calculating the initial or maintenance values.
+The weights and margin ratios depend on whether you're calculating the initial or maintenance values.

+The initial maintenance check governs leverage extension.
 To open a new perp position or borrow, a user's initial total collateral must be greater than their initial margin requirement.

+The maintenance check governs when a user's position must be liquidated.
 If a user's maintenance total collateral drops below their maintenance margin requirement, a user's position can be liquidated to reduce their risk.

 # Numerical Precisions